min69u/Reforestation/README.md

-## What do computers and air conditioners have in common?
-They both become useless when you open windows.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"